 The amount and timing of deposit payments will be addressed in the Terms and Conditions of the Contract of Sale that are submitted to the seller for acceptance.

 The Agent should provide guidance as to what would be acceptable to the owner and ensure they are meeting the appropriate legislation requirements to execute the contract.

 Under the terms and conditions of an Openn Negotiation, the seller is not allowed to instruct or make a vendor bid, or cause a bid to be made on their behalf.

 In the case that they are a co-owner and want to purchase the property, they will go through the qualification process just like any other bidder and will be identified on their paddle number as a vendor.

-The Agent and the Seller are in control of when the Final Bidding Stage is set to commence to ensure an optimal outcome is achieved for all Parties.
+The Agent and the Seller are in control of the date and time of the Final Bidding Stage is set to ensure an optimal outcome is achieved for all Parties.
 Under the Terms, the Final Bidding Stage can be moved forward to any time so long as at least 12 hours-notice is provided and it is run between 8am and 9pm Standard Time.

-Good for you!
-With Openn Negotiation, the Seller may accept a Sole Bidders price and sell the property through the App immediately.
+With Openn Negotiation, the Seller may accept a Sole Bidder's price and sell the property through the App immediately.

 Where there are already other Qualified Bidders, the Agent must give all Bidders fair opportunity to compete to purchase the property in the Final Bidding Stage.

-The owners will generally be sitting with the Agent throughout the Final Bidding Stage although they can connect via Skype from anywhere in the world.
-This allows direct discussion with the Seller regarding any change in reserve price and bidding increments and to sign off on the final purchase price that is determined by the bidding on the Openn App.
+The owners will generally be sitting with the Agent throughout the Final Bidding Stage but can be elsewhere as long as they are contactable.
+This allows direct discussion regarding any change to the reserve price, bidding increments and to sign off on the final purchase price.